RogueTensor/bitagent_subnet/README.md

     --axon.port # VERY IMPORTANT: set the port to be one of the open TCP ports on your machine

 ```
+#### Miner Hardware Requirements
+Miners will need to run a top tool calling LLM or a fine-tune of their own, needing a GPU with 20GB to 30GB of VRAM.

 #### Default Miner
 The default miner is all you need with these modifications: